-Gone is the time when Prabhakaran came to control two thirds of the costs and one third of the total territory of Sri Lanka.
+Gone is the time when Prabhakaran came to control two thirds of the costs and one-third of the total territory of Sri Lanka.

-For two and a half decades of struggle, the "tiger" Prabhakaran has not hesitated to remove by any means any hint of dissent in the Tamil community, and to the end his men fired on the people who wanted to flee the fighting.
+For two and a half decades of struggle, the "tiger" Prabhakaran has not hesitated to remove by any means any hint of dissent among the Tamil community, and to the end his men fired on the people who wanted to flee the fighting.

 Each year, the head of the LTTE gave a speech to mark the Day of Heroes of Tamil Eelam.

-According to the Ceylon Army, his wife, his daughter and his youngest son out of the country, but the largest of 23 years and followed his father in the front, also died today shortly before his father.
+According to the Ceylon Army, his wife, his daughter and his youngest son out of the country, but the biggest of 23 years and followed his father in the front, also died today shortly before his father.